diegargon/trackerm/README.md

 ## Description:

 Probando a realizar una alternativa Sonarr+Radar sobre servidor web
-Warning: Codigo/esbozo realizado a correr (el grueso fue programado  en 3 intensos dias), no solo hay que pulirlo si no que esta sin seguridad, Probablemente de momento no deberias instalarlo.
+Warning: Codigo/esbozo realizado a correr (el grueso fue programado  en 3 intensos dias), no solo hay que pulirlo si no que esta sin seguridad y asi continuara hasta que tenga una version con las funciones basicas.
+Probablemente de momento no deberias instalarlo.
 Puedes ver sceenshots del aspecto actual en /screenshots aunque cambiara que el proyecto esta en fase muy muy temprana.

 Trying a Sonarr & Radarr alternative over a web server.
-Warning: Outline code, "fast coding" (the bulk was done in 3 days) have to polish a lot and it is without security.
+Warning: Outline code, "fast coding" (the bulk was done in 3 days) have to polish a lot and it is without security, and this will remain like this until i have a working code with basic features.

 Probably shouldn't install it at the moment.
 You can see screenshots of the current appearance in /screenshots although it going to change since this proyect is in a very very early stage.

 ## WARNING
-    There is no security check in the code yet use on your own risk.
+    There is no security check in no line of code yet use on your own risk.
 The code are totatally insecure.
-If you expose this code to internet you have a very high security problem. why? want this app "now", have too much time in few days.
+If you expose this code to internet you have a very high security problem. why? want this app "now" and have too much time but few days,the solution was quick code and without stopping in security details.
     Security and better code will comming more slowly

-    No hay ningun mecanismo deseguridad en el codigo todavia.
+    No hay ningun mecanismo de seguridad en ninguna linea del codigo todavia.
 El codigo es totalmente inseguro.
-Si expones este codigo a internet tendras un grave problema de seguridad. ¿por que? queria esta aplicación "ya", tenia mucho tiempo pero pocos dias.
-Seguridad y mejor cidog vendra mucho mas despacio.
+Si expones este codigo a internet tendras un grave problema de seguridad. ¿por que? queria esta aplicación "ya" y tenia mucho tiempo pero pocos dias, la solución fue teclear codigo rapido y sin pararme en detalles de seguridad.
+    Seguridad y mejor codigo vendra mucho mas despacio.

 ## How WILL works.
 (EXCUSE MY ENGLISH)